Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Set the frequency (in slots) at which to store finalized states to disk.
+The frequency (in slots) at which to store finalized states to disk.
 The default is 2048.

 This option is ignored if [`--data-storage-mode`](#data-storage-mode) is not set to `archive`.